Samagra-Development/Samagra-Website/src/pages/our-team/index.md

       University, Noida.

       Prior to Samagra, Shifali worked with Bank of America and Evaluserve before transitioning to the social impact space as a Fellow at Teach For India where she taught 3rd & 4th grade students.
-Post fellowship she continued with TFI's Delhi team as Partnerships Manager, focusing on fundraising, alumni management and govt relations for 4 years.
-In 2019 Shifali joined Samagra to work on large-scale transformation with the government.
-After a brief hiatus in 2021 to explore the broader impact ecosystem through work with The Education Alliance and Sattva on projects spanning education, health, and urban local bodies—she rejoined Samagra in 2022 to continue her mission-driven work.
+Post fellowship she continued with TFI's Delhi team as Partnerships Manager, focusing on fundraising, alumni management and government relations for four years.
+In 2019, Shifali joined Samagra to work on large-scale transformation with the government.
+After a brief hiatus in 2021 to explore the broader impact ecosystem through work with The Education Alliance and Sattva on projects spanning education, health, and urban local bodies, she rejoined Samagra in 2022 to continue her mission-driven work.
     image: /img/shifali.jpg
   - name: Suresh Unnikrishnan
     project: Vice President, Engineering
     linkedInProfile: https://www.linkedin.com/in/sureshunnikrishnan/
     bio: >-
-      Suresh completed his Masters in Systems Management and has more than 25 years experience in Information Systems Management.
+      Suresh completed his Masters in Systems Management and has more than twenty-five years experience in Information Systems Management.
 He was the Head the Engineering at Fourthlion Technologies and lead engineering teams at IBM and Sterling Commerce prior to that.
 He is an ardent music lover, enjoys reading and trekking.

       An opportunity to be part of change leaders who helps to make societal impact by solving complex governance challenges to provide citizen services, is what brings Suresh to Samagra.